sanderveldhuis/glidelite/doc/getting-started.md

 # Getting Started

 To get started you have to install GlideLite and initialize a project.
-For this, the assumption is made that you are familiar with `JavaScript`, `Node.js`, and `npm`.
+For this, the assumption is made that you are familiar with `JavaScript`, `TypeScript`, `Node.js`, and `npm`.

 ## Installing GlideLite